DerGuru/The-Resonant/New Chapters/03 - Part3/P3-04_First_Check_In.md

 ﻿## Part 3 - Synthesis | Ch.
-04 - "Not if she's not recruiting or demonstrating publicly."
+04 - Not if she's not recruiting or demonstrating publicly.

 Meridian Coffee smelled like espresso and nervous energy.